 But making the right choice can be tricky.
 So many products are on the market and just because a mattress feels good when you lie down on it in a showroom, it doesn't mean you're going to be happy sleeping on it for the next several years.
-Explore a wide range of cushion firm mattresses available at any of our Metro Mattress New York, Massachusetts, New Hampshire, Rhode Island, or Connecticut locations.
+Explore a wide range of mattresses available at any of our Metro Mattress New York, Massachusetts, New Hampshire, Rhode Island, or Connecticut locations.

 Here are a few tips to guide you:

 Good posture is essential when you sleep.
 The muscles and ligaments in your back need to relax and recover while you sleep.
 If a mattress is too firm or too squishy it won’t support your spine at your neck or lower back the way it needs to.